UN demands end to violence in Haiti, sanctions gang leader

 Haiti already was gripped by inflation, causing rising prices that put food and fuel out of reach for many, and protests have brought society to the breaking point.
 Violence is raging, making parents afraid to send their kids to school.
 Hospitals, banks and grocery stores are struggling to stay open.
 Clean water is scarce and the country is trying to deal with a cholera outbreak.

-“Cherizier and his G9 gang confederation are actively blocking the free movement of fuel from the Varreux fuel terminal — the largest in Haiti,” the draft resolution said.
+“Cherizier and his G9 gang confederation are actively blocking the free movement of fuel from the Varreux fuel terminal — the largest in Haiti,” the resolution said.
 “His actions have directly contributed to the economic paralysis and humanitarian crisis in Haiti.”

 It added that Cherizier “has engaged in acts that threaten the peace, security, and stability of Haiti and has planned, directed, or committed acts that constitute serious human rights abuses.”